 In the period from 1 July to 21 August 2012 the Group acquired additional interests in the voting shares of Coalworks Limited, increasing its ownership interest to 100%.
 Cash consideration of \$42,354,000 was paid to non-controlling interest shareholders.

-From the date of acquisition, the companies acquired contributed the following amounts of revenue and net profit/ (loss) to the Group:
+From the date of acquisition, the companies acquired contributed the following amounts of revenue and net profit / (loss) to the Group:

-In thousands of AUD Coalworks Limited

-Revenue -
+Revenue

-Net profit/(loss) -
+Net profit / (loss)